evkx/evkx.github.io/content/guides/understandingrange/_index.md

 ## How does the range indicator work?

-Most EVs have a range indicator showing a number in miles or km how much range the car has left.
+Most EVs have a range indicator showing in miles or km how much range the car has left before the battery is empty.

-This range indicator works differently on the different brands.
+This range indicator works differently on different brands.

 ### Range indicator based on rated range and SOC

 This type of range indicator bases the range on the rated range and the battery's state of charge.
 If the rated range is 300 miles, and you have a 50% state of charge, the car will indicate a range of 150 miles.
 It does not consider driving history or environment.
-The car will show the same range in winter and summer.
+The type of indicator will show the same range in winter and summer and does not care how you drive.

+So if you are driving Miss Daisy on country roads or racing on the Autobahn every day, a fully charged EV will show the same range.

+This type of range indication is useless for the driver but gives a false promise of the range.

-Tesla is a brand that uses this kind of range indication and has gotten some [criticism](https://www.reuters.com/investigates/special-report/tesla-batteries-range/).
+Tesla is a brand that uses this range indication and [has been criticized](https://www.reuters.com/investigates/special-report/tesla-batteries-range/) by many.

 ### Range indicator based on driving history and environment